Danny Lomax: Reveal of bisexuality

 In May 2014, Danny's bisexuality is publicly outed by Sienna Blake (Anna Passey), who believes that Peri is her biological daughter and is trying to tear the Lomax family apart in the hopes that Peri will come to her.
 Danny is set up to look like he is talking anonymously online to George Smith (Steven Roberts) via a gay dating app.
 This mortifies George, who tries to avoid Danny "at all costs" and tells him that he does not want to be involved.
 This leads to Danny's bisexuality being outed when Sienna Blake (Anna Passey) causes more drama for the family and messes with the sound board at the Hollyoaks High talent show, which leads to everyone – including the Lomax girls – hear Danny tell George he is bisexual when George confronts him backstage.
 Billington blamed Sienna for the situation, calling her "evil".
 Danny is also set up by Sienna to make it look like he has been messaging George on the dating website, and a furious Sam refuses to believe his innocence.
 Danny then ends up returning to his "cheating ways" when he meets up with George and, unable to resist temptation, shares a "shock kiss" with him.
 Billington explained that he is not sure if Danny has any real interest in George but that Danny thinks that "if he's being accused of something, he may as well be guilty of it!"

-In July 2014, John Paul and Danny's romance is revisited when John Paul, who is trying to move on with his life, receives a "frosty" response from a hungover Ste and then heads to teach a class at an adult learning centre and is disappointed to see Danny having taken his place due to them having been double-booked.
+In July 2014, John Paul and Danny's romance is revisited when John Paul, who is trying to move on with his life, receives a cold response from a hungover Ste; he then heads to teach a class at an adult learning centre and is disappointed to see Danny having taken his place due to them having been double-booked.
 This results in a "farcical situation" where they bicker over who is the real teacher and introduce themselves to students.
 The high tensions reminds Danny of how much he cares for John Paul, but Daniel Kilkelly from Digital Spy hinted that Danny may be getting his hopes too high by wondering about a reunion with him.